coreBOS/coreBOSDocumentation/user/pages/07.knowledge-base/10.configuration-store/gendoc/02.gendocejemplos/item.md

 {foreach <MODULE>.<FIELD> != <VALUE>}
 ```

-That will get all records with the field “Destruction Method” NOT empty.
+That will get all records with the field "Destruction Method" NOT empty.

 ### Nested foreach